 - Poor memory

-- Higher sensitivity to sound, light, and physical contact
+- Higher sensitivity to light, sound, and touch

 - High blood pressure